rnj0nes/Switch2R/README.md

 This git holds slides and programs generated for the 2014-2015 Brown AMPHIBIAN Working Group and BRAUN R Users Group lecture series.

 October 20, 2014 Introduction and basics (Switch2R01.Rmd)
+  * The Switch2R01.Rmd file is an R/Markdown file.
+It is meant to be run from R/Studio using the "knit" function.
+It will run but does not compile correctly with Rcmdr [File > Open R Markdown file ... > (browse to file, enter) > Generate HTML Report button].

 November 10, 2014 Clean data with R